martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### Overview

-**TL;DR**: It is possible to perform distillation on BERT-based downstream NLP models without any real training data, even with nonsensical randomly sampled sequences of tokens (for example, `to way Harrison.
-155 remote train, like`).
-Commercial NLP inference APIs based on deep-learning are at the risk of being stolen via this process of zero-shot distillation.
+This blogpost summarizes the findings of our [ICLR 2020 paper](https://arxiv.org/abs/1910.12366), which shows it is possible to train downstream natural language processing (NLP) models based on [BERT](https://arxiv.org/abs/1910.12366) without any real input training data --- even with nonsensical randomly sampled sequences of tokens (for example, `to way Harrison.
+155 train remote, like`) --- using labels from a pre-trained downstream model (in a manner similar to distillation).

+This puts NLP inference APIs at the risk of being "stolen" via a model extraction attack --- where malicious users spam APIs with queries and use the output information to reconstruct a local copy of the model.

 ### What are model extraction attacks?

-Let's say a company hosts a publicly accessible deep learning inference API (the **victim model**), possibly behind a pay-wall allowing users to query the API with any input of their choice.
-A model extraction attack happens when a malicious user tries to "reverse-engineer" this black-box victim model, attempting to reconstruct a local copy of the victim model.
-If reconstruction is successful, the attacker has effectively stolen intellectual property and need not pay for the original API.
-Moreover, this process can be used to [leak information](https://arxiv.org/pdf/1609.02943.pdf) about the original training data or [construct adversarial examples](https://arxiv.org/abs/1602.02697) which will force the victim model to make incorrect predictions.

-The most popular approach to carry out this attack is via distillation.
-First, the attacker sends a large number of queries to the API and collects the outputs received.
-Then, the attacker uses these query-output pairs as training data to train their local copy of the model.
-This process is illustrated on a BERT-based sentiment classifier below.

 <style>
 .mySlides {display: none}